LikeDreamwalker/mirrorlake/readme.md

 Mirrorlake uses a different way to work.
 The main design is as below:

 - Client Side Runtime (Next.js Client Side): Handle states and response to User Actions ASAP
-- Server Side Runtime (Hybrid): Control the basic logic and ccomputing, also make a bridge between Client Size and Reasoning Engine
+- Server Side Runtime (Hybrid): Control the basic logic and ccomputing, also make a bridge between Client Side and Reasoning Engine
   - Next.js Server Side: Handle the rendering, routing and API calls.
 Connect to the Edge Services and Reasoning Engine
     - Reserved for connecting to DataBase and fetch the specific data
   - Python Server Side: Reserved for handle complex computing and color analysis jobs.
 Now runs on Vercel Edge Services or with the Liquid Computing
     - Because Mirrolake is designed to deploy on Vercel, the actual power is limited by Edge Services.
 It should be more common to build up an independent Python Server to handle all the difficult computing jobs
 - Reasoning Engine (DeepSeek Online Services): Handle the complex logic and understand the user inputs.
-Use Tool Calling to make an action for user on the Client Side.
+Uses Tool Calling to make an action for user on the Client Side.
 Reserved for bidirectional MCP communication

 From a business perspective, now we actually have three levels of services: